Mina133/Binary-Classification-using-Navide-Bayes-and-SVM-/README.md

 # Binary-Classification-using-Navide-Bayes-and-SVM-
-This simple classification using Naive Bayes, SVM techniques
+This simple Heart disease classification using Naive Bayes, SVM techniques using Dataset form Kaggle